 |Feed||Energy/Kg||Amount Fed (Kgs)||Energy Supplied (MJ)||Starch (%)||Starch Supplied (grams)|

 If your horse needs to gain weight then you need to increase the energy provided and so using more digestible fibre sources such as Alfa-Beet which contains unmolassed sugar beet and fibre based feeds that contain more oil such as Alfa-A Oil are good options.
 Many of these feeds will be straight feeds which means they haven’t got added vitamins and minerals.
-All you need to add is a broad spectrum vitamin and mineral supplement (eg Leisure Vits & Mins) or balancer (eg Performance+ Balancer) according to your horse’s requirements.
-Both are low in starch and sugar.
+All you need to add is a broad spectrum vitamin and mineral supplement or balancer according to your horse’s requirements.

 If you would like advice on your horse’s ration, call our Feedline on 01621 841188 or click here to complete our Feed Advice Form.